jervaise/DotMaster/README.md

 2. Open the "Tracked Spells" tab
 3. Click "Add New" and select your spell
 4. Choose a custom color for the spell
-5. Adjust priority if tracking multiple spells
+5. Adjust priority if tracking multiple spells (lower number = higher priority)

 ### Creating a Combination
 1. Open the "Combinations" tab
 2. Click "New Combination"
 3. Select multiple spells to include in the combination
 4. Choose a color to show when all selected spells are active on a target
+5. Set priority to determine which combination/DoT displays when multiple are active

 ## Advanced Configuration

+### Expiry Flash Options
+- **Expiry Flash**: Enable/disable the flashing effect when DoTs are about to expire
+- **Seconds**: Set how many seconds before expiration the flashing begins
+- **Interval**: Control how quickly the nameplate flashes (lower = faster flashing)
+- **Brightness**: Adjust the intensity of the flashing effect

 ### Border Options
-- **Extend Plater Colors to Borders**: Maintains Plater's M+ color coding for important/caster mobs while showing DoT status in borders
+- **Extend Plater Colors to Borders**: Maintains Plater's color coding for important/caster mobs while showing DoT status
-- **Use Borders for DoT Tracking**: Shows DoT status in nameplate borders only, without changing health bar colors
+- **Use Borders for DoT Tracking**: Shows DoT status in nameplate borders only, preserving health bar colors
-- **Border Thickness**: Customize border size from 1-5 pixels
+- **Border Thickness**: Customize border size from 1-5 pixels (requires UI reload)

+### Finding & Managing DoTs
+- Use the **Find My Dots** feature in the Database tab to automatically detect your DoTs
+- Set color-coding by importance (bright colors for high-priority DoTs, subtle colors for maintenance DoTs)
+- Create combinations for your core DoT sets to easily track targets with complete DoT coverage

 ### Compatibility
 DotMaster works with:
 - All retail WoW classes and specializations
-- Plater Nameplates (required)
+- All versions of Plater Nameplates (required)
-- WoW version 11.1.5 and 11.1.7
+- WoW versions 11.1.5 and 11.1.7

 ## Commands